Acemcp Node.js Implementation

 ```

-User: @acemcp We are going to deprecate legacyApi, find all the places that call it
+User: @acemcp We want to deprecate legacyApi, find all places that call it

 AI Assistant Call: